diogro/expressionVariance-manuscript/main.md

 Since these two sources are independent, this effect on the similarities could be due to the quality of the data coming from these two large projects.
 Tissue also affect the similarity between gene expression SD, with studies using the same tissue being  on average more similar ([@fig:corr_model]B).
 The largest effects on the correlations are those associated with individual studies, in particular some specific tissues, i.e., comparisons involving bone marrow (from GTEx) and study SRP057500 (which used platelets) are on average lower ([@fig:corr_model]A).
-These studies also show up further away in the PCoA plot in [@fig:sd_corr]B.
+These studies also show up further away in the PCoA plot in [@fig:sd_corr]C.

 \begin{figure*}[t!]
     \centering